Nedwize/learn-javascript/README.md

 #### Web APIs

 - Every browser contains a set of web apis to support asynchronous HTTP requests, listen to DOM events, etc.

+- setInterval, setTimeout and fetch are all part of the web api.
+(Console the window object)

+**JavaScript is Single Threaded, it has one Call Stack.**